 Thank you to the members of the Committee for inviting me to be with you today.
-On behalf of the National Council for Behavioral Health, I appreciate the opportunity to talk with you about the challenges and opportunities facing our mental health system.
+On behalf of the National Council for Mental Wellbeing, I appreciate the opportunity to talk with you about the challenges and opportunities facing our mental health system.

 Last week, the Centers for Disease Control and Prevention released data showing a steady growth in suicide rates in the U.S. each year since 1999, increasing by 25 percent in the last 15 years.
 Deaths by suicide are rising among adolescents and youth… among middle-aged Americans… and among older adults.

 This news was especially difficult for me because I serve on the Executive Committee of the Action Alliance for Suicide Prevention.
 Despite growing attention to the issue of suicide prevention, our nation hasn’t been able to move the needle.
 Shining the spotlight of public attention into the shadows of mental illness is not enough.